 Regular tummy time can also assist in moving gas out naturally.

 2. Burp burp burp!!!
-At that age, you cannot burp your baby too much.
+At that age, you can’t burp your baby too much.
 I initially thought that just after a feed is fine but soon learned that several mid-feed burps are essential, or anytime your baby makes an ‘eh eh’ sound.

 This is a particular cry a baby will make when they have wind, and the sound is caused by a tightness in their diaphragm.
-See the Dunston Baby Language method for more about this.
-Downloading the app is handy too.

 Reflux & posseting (baby spews) are usually caused by continuing to feed on top of trapped wind so eventually, the wind pocket comes up pushing the milk up with it.